NightWing Enterprises

 The .zip archive download (above) provides a copy of the demo file suitable for all supported platforms.

-Note 2: Before opening the demo file, please ensure you extract it from the .zip archive (eg to a local drive) - otherwise it will open in read-only mode and will not function as intended.
+Before opening the demo file, please ensure you extract it from the .zip archive (eg to a local drive) - otherwise it will open in read-only mode and will not function as intended.

 This demo is provided free for private and educational purposes, and may be licensed for commercial and business applications.
 Should you require assistance implementing procedures such as those shown in our example files, please consider establishing an account with us for developer support.